JoeyHopkins/WorkoutBuddy/README.md

   -needs some ui cleanup and maybe some reworking -dynamically creating and populating reports based on workouts

+each report will have its own dynamic report generated based on sets and dates to show difference between them (multi line)

 ## Setup and Run

 install node (nvm then node)